Insights / Building flexibility into your electrical assets

 Cost savings and cost avoidance

 The price of electricity in the UK is set in half-hourly blocks throughout the day.
 The price during each period changes as demand for electricity rises and falls.
-Flexible electric assets that can avoid peak electricity prices offers clear cost savings and cost avoidance benefits.
+Flexible electric assets that can avoid peak electricity prices offer clear cost savings and cost avoidance benefits.
 There are a number of ways you can find the flexibility to respond to the market with your electric assets.

-A £35,000 cost reduction
+A £45,000 cost reduction

 Agricultural business Sundown Products generated significant savings by working with the Drax Electric Assets team to assess its electric assets and optimise flexibility.
 This meant Sundown Products was able to gain a better understanding of its energy use.